PennyLaneAI/qml/documentation/contributing.md

 *   **Format:** Demos are written as executable Python scripts.
     *   Packages listed in `dependencies/requirements-core.in` are available to all demos by default.
 Additional dependencies can be specified in a `requirements.in` file within the demo's directory.
 See [Dependency Management](#dependency-management) for more details.
-    *   Matplotlib plots will be automatically rendered and displayed on the QML website.
+    *   Matplotlib plots will be automatically rendered and displayed on the [PennyLane website](https://pennylane.ai/qml/demonstrations).
     *   **Execution Time:** Aim to keep the execution time of your script under 10 minutes.
 *   **Jupyter Notebook Conversion:** If you prefer writing your demo in a Jupyter notebook, you can convert it to the required executable Python format by following the [QML Notebook to Demo Converter](https://github.com/PennyLaneAI/qml/tree/master/notebook_converter).
 *   **Naming Convention:** All demo directories must begin with `tutorial_`.
 They are saved in the `demonstrations_v2` directory.
 For example: `demonstrations_v2/tutorial_my_demo`.